Advertisement

 How long is the wait at Ann Arbor Housing Commission?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Ann Arbor Housing Commission depend on demand in Ann Arbor, funding levels, and your priority status.
+With approximately 2,325 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on July 16, 2026 when the PBV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Ann Arbor Housing Commission directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?